Trichomonas vaginalis: Signs and symptoms

 Most women (85%) and men (77%) infected with T. vaginalis do not have symptoms.
 Half of these women can develop symptoms within 6 months and can have vaginal erythema, dyspareunia, dysuria, and vaginal discharge, which is often diffuse, malodorous, and yellow-green, along with itching in the genital region.
-"Strawberry cervix," occurs in about 5% of women.
+Strawberry cervix occurs in about 5% of women.
 In men, it can cause urethritis, epididymitis and prostatitis.

 Complications

-Some of the complications of Trichomonas vaginalis in women include: preterm delivery, low birth weight, and increased mortality as well as predisposing to human immunodeficiency virus infection, AIDS, and cervical cancer.
-Trichomonas vaginalis can be seen in diverse locations within the body, such as," in the urinary tract, fallopian tubes, and pelvis and can cause pneumonia, bronchitis, and oral lesions."
+Some of the complications of T. vaginalis in women include preterm delivery, low birth weight, and increased mortality as well as predisposing to human immunodeficiency virus infection (AIDS), and cervical cancer.
+T. vaginalis can be seen in diverse locations within the body, such as in the urinary tract, fallopian tubes, and pelvis and can cause pneumonia, bronchitis, and oral lesions.